 Let’s take a look at some common food allergies including cow’s milk protein, peanuts, egg, and wheat.

-How Long Is Dairy in My Breast Milk?
+How Long Does Dairy Last In Breast Milk?

 Cow’s milk protein allergy (CMPA) is the most common allergy or intolerance for infants.
 If your baby is suspected to have a food allergy, it’s likely recommended to stop all cow’s milk protein (all forms of dairy products) first.
 This is where you’ll likely get answers about it taking weeks to leave your system.